-I could go on for days about every element of Glossier’s no-marketing approach to marketing, but to keep this post under a novel length, I’m going to keep my focus on their social media presence, starting with Instagram.
-Glossier’s Instagram has achieved that beautiful balance between original content and user generated content (UGC) that some brands can only dream about.
-I accredit the excellent user generated content to customers truly understanding Glossier’s vision.
-I know that’s a big assumption to make, but Glossier has managed to set the standard for the content you can expect to find on their Instagram and their users happily follow suit when creating their own content.
+I could go on for days about every element of Glossier’s no-marketing approach to marketing, but to keep this post under a novel-length, I’m going to keep my focus on their social media presence, starting with Instagram.
+Glossier’s Instagram has achieved that beautiful balance between original content and user-generated content (UGC) that some brands can only dream about.
+I accredit the excellent UGC to customers truly understanding Glossier’s vision.
+I know that’s a big assumption to make, but Glossier has managed to set the standard for the content you can expect to find on their Instagram and their followers happily follow suit when creating their own content.

 Beyond UGC, Glossier’s original content is also top-notch.
 If you work with social media at all, you are probably familiar with the idea that it is in a brand’s best interest to use social media to showcase their personality.
-Glossier’s original content definitely implements this idea.
 After scrolling through their Instagram feed, you get the sense that the Glossier team is clever, knows beauty when they see it and is undeniably cool.
-You can get a good sense of this from their Instagram stories where they showcase everything from daily office and showroom happenings, to user take over makeup routines.
+You can get a good sense of this from their Instagram Stories where they showcase everything from daily office and showroom happenings to user-takeover makeup routines.
 In short, Glossier’s Instagram is the magic mix of relatable and aspirational.

 Glossier on Twitter (@glossier) & Facebook

-Instagram is definitely where Glossier has found its social media element, but there is definitely something to be said about their Twitter feed and Facebook newsfeed as well.
-In between cross-promoting their Instagram and YouTube posts, Glossier does an excellent job of engaging with their users on Twitter and Facebook.
+Instagram is definitely where Glossier has found its social media element, but there is definitely something to be said about their Twitter feed and Facebook newsfeed.
+Between cross-promoting their Instagram and YouTube posts, Glossier does an excellent job of engaging with their users on Twitter and Facebook.
 From re-posting to replying, Glossier shows that they actually care about their users on every platform they exist on.

-Their Twitter and Facebook is heavy on the visuals, which of course perform, better across the board.
+Their Twitter and Facebook are heavy on the visuals, which, of course, perform better across the board.
 Also, the Into The Gloss blog is still alive and well which provides excellent posts on skincare and makeup.
 The blog element of Glossier distinguishes the brand as a thought leader.
-In addition to all that jazz, there is also a PR element to their Twitter and Facebook, so followers are updated on all of the press surrounding Glossier and its founder, Emily Weiss (Queen).
-Did we mention it’s, like, really pink?
-One thing to note is that Glossier likely knows that it is crucial to have a presence on both of these channels, but they also know that these channels, Facebook, in particular, are not truly where their audience can be found.
+In addition to all that jazz, there is also a PR element to their Twitter and Facebook.
+Followers are updated on all of the press surrounding Glossier and its founder, Emily Weiss (Queen).
+One thing to note is that Glossier likely knows that it is crucial to have a presence on both of these channels, but they also know that these channels, Facebook, in particular, are not where their true audience can be found.